Anshul-ui-beast/WhatsApp-Automation/Readme.md

-# 🚀 WhatsApp Automation System — EggsInvest
+# 🚀 WhatsApp Automation System

 A production-ready real estate automation platform that transforms WhatsApp into an intelligent agent for property distribution, buyer-deal matching, and CRM management.
 Built with FastAPI, Twilio, MySQL, and AI-powered message classification.